- How to apply

 In Brazil, police certificates are issued only for applicants over the age of 18 (eighteen).
 Each applicant, 18 years old or more should present two Police Certificates: one from the State Police (Secretaria de Segurança Pública)- and another one from the Federal Police (Polícia Federal).

-It is required that the applicant obtain a certificate from the “Polícia Técnico Científica”, “Instituto de Identificação” from each state in Brazil where the applicant has resided for 6 (six) months or longer for the last 5 (five) years.
+It is required the applicant to obtain a certificate from the “Polícia Técnico Científica”, “Instituto de Identificação” from each state in Brazil where the applicant has resided for 6 (six) months or longer for the last 5 (five) years.
 If you have resided in more than one state in Brazil, during this period, you will need one for each state.
-In Rio de Janeiro de Janeiro, please request the “Certidão de Vida Privada”.

 Notes: Federal and state police certificates issued online are accepted.